XI. Complaint Resolution

 The Adjudicator is determined by the status of the respondent:

-1. For reports against students or student groups, the Adjudicator is typically the Director of the Office of Student Rights and Responsibilities.
+1. For reports against students, the Adjudicator is typically the Director of the Office of Student Rights and Responsibilities.

 2. For reports against staff, the Adjudicator is typically the Director of Human Resources or, if the Director of Human Resources is unable to serve, the Director of Student Rights and Responsibilities.